 The majority of cloud cost management tools only collect and report total cloud costs.
 But knowing how much you spent on AWS last month isn’t very useful.
 You’ll find it more useful to break down your cloud bill to identify the cost centers that drive your cloud spending.
 You can more accurately tell where to cut costs without negatively impacting system performance, team morale, or customer experiences.

-Besides, conventional cost tools do not give engineers sufficient understanding of costs from the outset, which is key to making cost-effective architectural choices.
+Besides, conventional cost tools do not give engineers a sufficient understanding of costs from the outset, which is key to making cost-effective architectural choices.

 CloudZero’s Cloud Cost Intelligence platform is not your typical cost tool.